-Instructor Professor Teresa Dawson (she/her), tdawson@uvic.ca, DTB B316
+Instructor Professor Teresa Dawson (she/her), tdawson@uvic.ca, DTB B316 you.
+We will also use these times for planning your teaching segments (see below).

-Class time & Tuesdays and Wednedays 2:30 - 3:50PM CLE D131 (followed by office hours on Wed) Wednesdays, 4PM-6PM in DTB B316 and by appointment if those times do not work for you.
+Class time & Tuesdays and Wednedays 2:30 - 3:50PM CLE D131 (followed by office hours)

+Office Hours Tues and Wed, 4PM-5PM in DTB B316 and by appointment if those times do not work for it through your UVic page and SSO.
+Please go to the site and check it often.